MileHacker Logo

 Emergency Contacts:

 Police: 100, Fire: 101, Ambulance: 102.
-Tourist Police: +977-1-4247041 (Kathmandu).
+Tourism Police force: +977-1-4247041 (Kathmandu).

 Safety & Risks

 Bandipur is generally a very safe place with low levels of crime within its pedestrianized main tourist area.
-The tranquil surroundings and close-knit community contribute to this safety.
+The tranquil location and close-knit community contribute to this safety.
 Petty theft, like pickpocketing, can occur in crowded areas in major cities like Kathmandu and Pokhara (bus stations, markets).

 Environmental Risks